Traveling with a group of friends or on your own can be a very rewarding and enjoyable experience.

 The opportunity to share a common travel experience with others greatly enhances the learning and builds life-long friendships.
 The Tri-S experience is unique in that new and meaningful relationships emerge as you travel, serve and learn.

-A worthwhile travel experience requires intentional preparation, a positive attitude and flexibility.
-Here are some tips for traveling with a Tri-S group or on your own for our study abroad program:
+A worthwhile travel experience requires intentional preparation, a positive attitude, and flexibility.

 Become acquainted with your group

-It is important that you attend all of the group predeparture meetings.
-In addition to learning essential details about the trip, these times serve to build a strong, coherent team, which is essential to a success experience.
+It is important that you attend all of the group pre-departure meetings.
+In addition to learning essential details about the trip, these times serve to build a strong, coherent team, which is essential to a successful experience.

 Learn about the country and its history

 Reading about the country and its history will provide a valuable context for your travel experience.
 The internet is an excellent source for information and current news.

 Learn as much as you can about the people, their customs, language, and worldview.
 One of the most rewarding aspects of your experience will be to cross cultural boundaries of understanding.

 Learn to adapt and maintain a positive attitude